tomondre/raspberry-kubernetes-cluster/README.md

 resource requirements.

 In simple terms, K3s is Kubernetes with bloat stripped out and a different backing datastore.
-That said, it is important to note that K3s is not a fork, as it doesn’t change any of the core Kubernetes functionalities and remains close to stock Kubernetes.
+That said, it is important to note that K3s is not a fork, as it doesn't change any of the core Kubernetes functionalities and remains close to stock Kubernetes.

 ![K3S](./doc/Image10%20-%20K3S%20Logo.png)